Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 #### Linter configuration

-We provide a Gradle plugin that generates interfaces based on your data structure.
+We provide a Gradle plugin that generates interfaces by your data.
 Use this configuration to prevent linter from complaining about formatting in the generated sources.

 <tabs>